qtumproject/qtum-extension-wallet/packages/snap/README.md

-# QTum Wallet
+# Qtum Wallet

-QTum wallet is a snap, that allows to interact with QTum blockchain by implementing metamask RPC requests handlers https://docs.metamask.io/wallet/reference/json-rpc-api/.
+Qtum wallet is a snap, that allows to interact with Qtum blockchain by implementing metamask RPC requests handlers https://docs.metamask.io/wallet/reference/json-rpc-api/.

 ## Methods